 - Food Systems and Sustainability Focus

-The Course and Program Catalogue has the full listing of required classes and their descriptions for this program.
+The Course and Program Catalogue has the complete, up-to-date, and official listing of all requirements for this program.

-Do you want us to send you important reminders, information about our programs or notifications about uSask events?
+Do you want us to send you important reminders, information about our programs or notifications about USask events?